 Why not make the classic Kunāfah following a famous chef’s direction?

 When you taste H’risseh, every bite is both fluffy and crunchy, sweet and salty.
-Should you ignore such a flavorful treat?
-Definitely not.
-This cake includes all of the essence of Syrian cuisine but is not difficult to make.
-I am sure that you will be successful with this classic recipe.
+This cake includes all of the essences of Syrian cuisine, especially when paired with a cup of coffee for a traditional Syrian meal.

-Bazarek features crispy dough covered with sesame seeds on one side and pistachio chips on the other.
+Barazek features crispy dough covered with sesame seeds on one side and pistachio chips on the other.
 While the outside is crispy, the inside is soft and chewy.
-Your kid will definitely love it and keep asking for more.
+The treat is a popular option in Syrian and Palestine alike, originating during Ottoman rule in Syria.

-It is just moderately sweet, so even those who don’t have a taste for sweet treats will also be addicted to it.
+These cookies are just moderately sweet, so even those who don’t have a taste for sweet treats will also be addicted to them.

 Apart from sesame seeds and pistachios, you just need more basic baking ingredients such as vanilla, flour, salt, and butter.
 To add some sweetness, you can serve it with honey syrup.